dekadans/bagatelle/README.md

-# bagatelle
+# Bagatelle

-Bagatelle is a boilerplate bundle for very simple websites and APIs.
+Bagatelle is a PHP boilerplate bundle for very simple websites and APIs.

+**Work in progress.**